citp/privacy-policy-historical/s/sn/sno/snowandrock.com.md

 We use Cookies to keep track of your current shopping session to personalise your experience and so that you may retrieve your shopping basket at any time - if you do not accept Cookies you will be unable to use this Website.
 Please check back frequently to see any updates or changes to our privacy policy.

-For the purposes of the Data Protection Act 1998, the Data Controller is Snow+Rock at the address below.
+For the purposes of the Data Protection Act 1998, the Data Controller is Outdoor and Cycle Concepts Ltd at the address below.
 Questions regarding this Policy should be directed to the same address.

-SnowandRock.com Manager
-Snow+Rock
-The Rock
-2 Thornberry Way
-Guildford
-Surrey
-GU1 1QB
+Outdoor and Cycle Concepts Ltd.
+Unit 11 Kemble Business Park,
+Crudwell,
+Malmesbury,
+Wiltshire
+SN16 9SH

-Alternatively, send us an email at [manager.direct@snowandrock.com](mailto:manager.direct@snowandrock.com) or give us a call on 0845 100 1000.
+Alternatively, call us on 0845 100 1000.